 In 2005, Stephen Wright resigned his position as Managing Director of IMG Artists, in order to devote his experience and areas of expertise to a new career as a freelance Arts Consultant.

-In the next few years, the organisations for whom he acted as senior executive consultant included UBS, the Peter Moores Foundation, the Chamber Orchestra of Europe, Medici Arts, Theatre Projects, BBC Music and Arts Television, and Radio 3.
-He was also Executive Producer for the Peter Moores Foundation on the Kenneth Branagh film of “The Magic Flute”.
-He also set up and launched the DVD and CD label, ICA Classics – which is producing a wide range of historic material (for instance the Boston Symphony Orchestra’s television archives being released for the first time), as well as doing project consultancy work, such as a long-term audio-visual strategy for the Göteborg Symphony Orchestra, and an integrated audio-visual policy for the Gulbenkian Foundation for all its musical and visual arts departments.
+In the next few years, the organizations for whom he acted as senior executive consultant included UBS, the Peter Moores Foundation, the Chamber Orchestra of Europe, Medici Arts, Theatre Projects, BBC Music and Arts Television, and Radio 3.
+He was also Executive Producer for the Peter Moores Foundation on the Kenneth Branagh film “The Magic Flute”.
+He also set up and launched the DVD and CD label, ICA Classics – which produces a wide range of historic material (for instance the Boston Symphony Orchestra’s television archives being released for the first time), as well as doing project consultancy work, such as a long-term audio-visual strategy for the Göteborg Symphony Orchestra, and an integrated audio-visual policy for the Gulbenkian Foundation for all its musical and visual arts departments.